-The BC AHS is a province-wide survey administered to youth in Grade 7 to 12 that started in 1992 and has been administered every five years since 1992.
+The BC AHS is a province-wide survey administered to youth in Grade 7 to 12 that started in 1992 and has been administered every five years since 1998.
 The survey gives an evidence base of youth health trends, emerging issues, and risk and protective factors for healthy development.
 Adapted versions of the survey are administered to youth whose experience may not be captured in the BC AHS including youth in custody, and homeless and street-involved youth, and youth in alternative education.